-5. After the first vehicle has stopped, move to a spot (near the centre line of the roadway) where you le make, colour, etc. and at least the license plate number of all padblock; also make a note of the time and of the direction the q., east, south, west, north) on your log sheet position to restrict access to the general public.
-You are there to ect the health and safety of the people by notifying them of the ect the property of the residents who have evacuated the area.
+- ♦ Record driver's name, vehicle make, colour, etc. and at least the license plate number of all vehicles approaching your roadblock; also make a note of the time and of the direction the vehicle took when leaving (e.g., east, south, west, north) on your log sheet. - ♦ Remember you have no legal position to restrict access to the general public.
+You are there to protect and notify - to protect the health and safety of the people by notifying them of the danger and secondly to protect the property of the residents who have evacuated the area. - ◆ Should someone continue into the restricted area, regardless of your warning about personal safety, then use the 2-way radio or cell phone to notify the Public Safety Group Supervisor and the matter shall be immediately turned over to the Police.